vranki/ExtPlane-Panel/README.md

 * **--fullscreen** forces the app to launch in fullscreen mode
 * **--screen [number]** sets the panel to a specific monitor/screen
-* **--panelfile [filepath]** loads the panel file specified by filepath
+* **--profile [filepath]** loads the panel profile specified by filepath

 ### User Interface ###

 * Click inside the **yellow tab** at top left to open the main menu.

-* **Edit Panel** makes
-the instruments become selectable with a click.
+* **Edit Panel** makes the instruments become selectable with a click.
 It is then possible to move the instruments around.
 Double-click on an instrument to see or modify its properties or delete it.
 Edit mode can be also toggled with space key.

 * **Add Item** allows new instruments to be added.

-* **Save Panel** saves all the panel settings to a file.
-First time the file name is asked.
-This ini file is editable, and can be used to change sizes, positions and settings of instruments.
+* **Save Profile** saves all the panel profile settings to a file.

-* **Save Panel As...** allows you to save a panel to a different file or location.
+* **Save Profile As...** saves a panel profile to a different file or location.

-* **Load Panel** loads the current contents of the ini file, so can be used to recover from accidents, like deleting an instrument.
+* **Load Profile** loads any given panel profile from disk.

 * **App Settings** has various settings for the application:
  - IP address of the X-Plane machine